North Canyon High School: Instrumental music

 North Canyon's Instrumental Music Department has been led by Dylan Suehiro, a graduate of Indiana University's Jacobs School of Music, since the beginning of the 2013–2014 school year.
 Featuring marching band, concert band, orchestra, guitar, and percussion classes, the department showcases a well-rounded instrumental music curriculum.
 Main performances of these ensembles are held four times a year, and many of them are also perform in other venues, including events with schools from around the state.

 Marching band

-The North Canyon High School Marching Band is known as the "Marching Rattlers."
+The North Canyon High School Marching Band is known as the "Marching Rattlers".
 When the school first opened as North Canyon, the name of the ensemble was "The Stars of the North".
 The marching band's name was changed in 2013 to align with the school's mascot.
 Averaging around 40 members, the marching band serves two distinct, but related functions: presenting popular music (stand tunes) in performance at assemblies, at athletic events, and around the community; and advancing the art of the field performance, through the exploration of movement, and a blend of classical and modern music.
 The Marching Rattlers have been featured at the Bully Patrol Squad Assembly at Cactus View Elementary School.

-The marching band is an integral part of North Canyon's Instrumental Music Department, and students in the marching band are usually also members of the Concert Band or the String Orchestra.
-Some students elect to perform on secondary instruments in the marching band, or take on other roles as members of the color guard or percussion section.
-The Marching Rattlers ended their 2014 season as one of the top 20 division III bands in the state.